vanderherten/ocean-savvy-quiz/README.md

 ### Content

+- The following content was used in the quiz game app design and development process:
     - The Icons in the Heads-up Display were take from [Font Awesome](https://fontawesome.com/)
     - The Favicon was created from a google ocean search png image and [Favicon.io](https://favicon.io/favicon-converter/) was used to convert the image to a favicon.
     - The UI gradient background color was created by selecting colors from the [awwwards site](https://www.awwwards.com/sites/the-ocean)